-We are so excited you have joined us today for TEDxYouth@Austin Discomfort Zone!
+We are so excited you have joined us today for TEDxYouth@Austin Out[Spoken]!
 Every year we explore the most relevant themes and ideas in contemporary society - and this year is certainly no exception.

 The speakers, performers, and experiences today were chosen to pique your interests, but also to challenge the way you view the world.
 By bringing together so many amazingly creative and diverse youth, we hope to ignite conversations and spark passions that will drive you far beyond the present.
-So please take a minute to meet the people around you, especially if it makes you uncomfortable, and learn what brought them here today.
+So please take a minute to meet the people around you, and learn what brought them here today.

 Learn more about the Event

 - Meet your Hosts

 - Check out our xLabs (and the Map)

 - Special Thanks to our Partners